anthonyjatoba/DeepLearning.ai-MLOps-notes/course2_week1.md

 Your model predicts click-through rates (CTR), helping you decide how much inventory to order.

-**When suddenly** your AUC and prediction accuracy have dropped on men's dress shoes!
+**When suddenly** your AUC and prediction accuracy has dropped on men's dress shoes!

 - Why?
 - How do we even know that we have a problem?

-If you don't put good practices in place in the production setting, you're gonna find out when you order to many shoes or not enough shoes.
+If you don't put good practices in place in the production setting, you're gonna find out when you order too many shoes or not enough shoes.

 #### Case study: taking action